A new meeting point for Stockholm students

-The development of the Albano campus takes place in conjunction with nature.
+The development of the Albano campus has taken place in conjunction with nature.
 Biodiversity is a major focus.
-The goal is to become a role model in sustainable urban construction.
-The area will be certified according to Citylab.
+The goal has been to become a role model in sustainable urban construction.
+The area has been certified according to Citylab.

 Citylab includes early and comprehensive planning and program phases.
-It is not easy to get approved.
+It is not easy to be approved.
 The Albano campus has met 20 indicators to reach the high level that Citylab requires.

 The indicators include both qualitative and quantitative assessment criteria and accounting requirements.
 For example, it is important that the urban development project offers a mixed development, sustainable modes of transport, meeting places, green spaces, ecosystem services and energy systems with low climate impact.

 Properties certified in accordance with Miljöbyggnad Silver